c4arl0s/PassDataWithDelegationInSwift/README.md

 ``` swift
  var delegate: PassDataDelegate?
  ```
-3. Adopt and implement the protocol.
+3. Adopt, implement the protocol and set the delegate somewhere.
+It could be on target action method in this case.

 ``` swift
 class ViewController: UIViewController, PassDataDelegate {